 Follow the instructions found on the U.S. Embassy/Consulate website.
 After you receive your I-20, follow the U.S. Embassy/Consulate instructions to schedule your visa interview appointment.
 Apply as far in advance as possible.

-Form DS-160*: Online Nonimmigrant Visa Application
+You must complete Form DS-160: Online Nonimmigrant Visa Application.

-Gather these documents for your interview:
+Gather the following documents for your interview:

 • A passport valid for at least six months into the future